douglaz/cyberkrill/TREZOR_SUPPORT.md

-# Trezor Hardware Wallet Support Status
+# Trezor Hardware Wallet Support

-## Current Status: BLOCKED
+## Current Status: ✅ WORKING

-Trezor support implementation is complete but cannot be compiled due to dependency version conflicts.
+Trezor support is fully implemented and functional using the master branch of trezor-client.

-## Issue
+## Solution

-The `trezor-client` crate (v0.1.4) depends on `bitcoin` v0.31, while CyberKrill uses `bitcoin` v0.32.
-These are incompatible versions with breaking changes in core types like `DerivationPath`, `Network`, and `Psbt`.
+Using the Git master branch of `trezor-client` from the official Trezor repository, which has been updated to support `bitcoin` v0.32.
+This resolves all type compatibility issues.

-## Implementation Completed
+## Features

-The following has been implemented and is ready to use once the dependency issue is resolved:

 1. **Core Module** (`cyberkrill-core/src/trezor.rs`):
    - Full Trezor hardware wallet implementation